 I had already been speaking about the need for businesses to prepare for the dramatic change that was coming thanks to technological innovation.
-However, Pacheco’s slide made me realise why I was so keen on companies adopting a customer-first strategy and running scenario planning.
+However, it was Pacheco’s slide that made me realise why I was so keen on companies adopting a customer-first strategy and running scenario planning.

 His five simple examples brought it home more powerfully than I have ever done before.
-That’s why I wanted to share it.
+That’s why I wanted to share it with you.
 The summary says:

 - Netflix did not kill Blockbuster, ridiculous late fees did.

 - Uber did not kill the taxi business, limited taxi access and fare control did.

 - Apple did not kill the music industry, being forced to buy full-length albums did.